relistan/rubberneck/README.md

 This is good stuff.
 But there are a couple of challenges:

-1. They make it very easy to think you're configuring your app while accidentally leaving out critial settings, or misspelling a variable, or putting an extra `_` where it wasn't needed.
+1. Env vars make it very easy to think you're configuring your app while accidentally leaving out critial settings, or misspelling a variable, or putting an extra `_` where it wasn't needed.
 This can make debugging problematic.
+What config was it actually using when it ran out of memory?

 2. Discoverability is a challenge.
 One nice thing about config files is that they make it easy to see all the possible configuration settings in one place.